mas178/Coursera/ReproducibleResearch/PeerAssessment1/README.md

 (English)

-This is 1st assignment of Corsera [Reproducible Research](https://www.coursera.org/course/repdata).
+This is the 1st assignment of Corsera [Reproducible Research](https://www.coursera.org/course/repdata).